 Fujifilm X70 versus Sony RX100 V

 The Fujifilm X70 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in January 2016 and October 2016.
-Both the X70 and the RX100 V are fixed lens compact cameras that are based on an APS-C (X70) and an one-inch sensor.
+Both the X70 and the RX100 V are fixed lens compact cameras that are based on an APS-C (X70) and an one-inch (RX100 V) sensor.
 The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X70 and the Sony RX100 V. Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X70 – represents 100 percent across all the size and weight measures).